crypto101/book/block-ciphers.rst

    related key attack, these attacks aren't considered practical concerns.
-In practice cryptographic keys are generated via a cryptographically secure pseudorandom number generator, or a similarly secure key agreement scheme or key derivation scheme (we'll see more about those later).
+In practice cryptographic keys are generated via a cryptographically secure pseudorandom number generator, or a similarly secure :term:`key agreement` scheme or key derivation scheme (we'll see more about those later).
 Therefore, the odds of selecting two such related keys by accident is nonexistent.
 These attacks are interesting from an academic perspective: they can help provide